|This document describes version 6 of Unblu. If you’re using the latest major version of Unblu, go to the documentation of the latest version.|

 The client application does not require cookies.
 This means that you can use a secure proxy server that stores cookies internally and does not hand them out to the client.

 All session IDs are created using the Java Security SecureRandom class, a widely-accepted way to create secure session IDs.

-The collaboration server blocks this type of attack in a cloud setup in the same way as for in an on-premises setup.
-However, an on-premises setup allows you to introduce an advanced security architecture customized to your specific needs, which is not possible in a cloud setup.
+In the Unblu Financial Cloud, the collaboration server blocks this type of attack in the same way as for in an on-premises setup.
+However, an on-premises setup allows you to introduce an advanced security architecture customized to your specific needs, which is not possible in the Unblu Financial Cloud.